5pideyy/5pideyy.github.io/_posts/2025-02-16-nomore-thug_lifeatkct.md

 - They left their **system username** in the app.
 - The project folder literally said **"thuglife."**
-- The app was built under **"kumaraguru institutions"**—so even the college name was there.
+- The app was built under **"Redacted institutions"**—so even the college name was there.

 They basically signed their own confession.